thereeceshow/Resources/docs to turn into wiki pages/projects/react-restaurant.md

 - Each menu item must be an [molecule](https://patternlab.io) (for example, using a bootstrap card with a picture of the meal, as well as the name, and the price, etc)

 3. You must use at least one [NPM package](#Recommended-NPM-Installs) to assist you with this project
-4. Manage the React.js component state and manipulate the Virtual DOM
+4. Manage the React component state and manipulate the Virtual DOM
 5. Each time you access the API, you get a different menu.
-Use the [React.js Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html) to save the results in local storage so that every time your website is accessed, the user gets the same menu.
+Use the [React Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html) to save the results in local storage so that every time your website is accessed, the user gets the same menu.
 (Different users will see different menus; that's okay)

 #### Additional Requirements